Callmecharis/OLYMPIC-DATA-GRP-6/README.md

 7. Conclusion

 This project showcases the end-to-end process of working with Power BI, from data import and transformation to building advanced data models and creating interactive dashboards.
 The result is a comprehensive report that provides valuable insights into the Olympics, making it easy to explore medal distributions, athlete participation, and country rankings.
-Working on this project allowed us to deepen our expertise in Power BI, particularly in crafting efficient data models, writing dynamic DAX measures, and creating user-friendly visualizations.
+Working on this project allowed us to deepen our expertise in Power BI, particularly in crafting efficient data models, writing dynamic DAX functions creating conditional column and new measures, and creating user-friendly visualizations.
 We look forward to applying these skills in real-world business environments to deliver actionable insights.
 “Explore the full interactive report here: Power BI Olympic Report”.